LionelDraghi/bbt/README.md

 ### Write once

 Specification is the only source of truth, and you won't have to re-write it.
-This is bbt most interesting feature : there is no intermediate representation, no translation into code, no use of a shell"ish" language, no duplication of the original source at all.
+This is bbt most interesting feature, there is nothing else : no intermediate representation, no glue code, no scripting language, no duplication of the original source at all.

 With two main consequences :
 1. writing those tests is a matter of minutes,